EduDevHe/EduDevHE/resume.md

-# EDUARDO HENRIQUE
+# EDUARDO HENRIQUE HOFFMANN

 # WEB DEVELOP

 ## About me:

->👋 Hi!, my name is Eduardo Henrique, and I'm a software engineering student and web developer 🧑‍💻.
+> 👋 Hi!, my name is Eduardo Henrique, and I'm a software engineering student and web developer 🧑‍💻.
 I'm fascinated by the JavaScript stack, and I'm always looking for different ways to improve my programming skills 🏋️‍♂️🧠.

 - Typescript code ⬇️⬇️

 ```typescript
 interface EduDevHe {
   name: string;